EEN421/EEN421.github.io/_posts/2026-08-18-AI-Sovereignty-on-a-Raspberry-Pi.md

 # The Performance Reality

-Let's set expectations appropriately: The Raspberry Pi 4B is not secretly an AI workstation.
+Let's set expectations appropriately: The Raspberry Pi 4B is **not** secretly an AI workstation.

 With no supported GPU accelerator doing the inference work, you're asking _**four ARM CPU cores**_ to perform a job modern AI accelerators were explicitly designed to perform faster. **A lot faster**.

 So yes: **It's slow.**

-But "slow" and "useless" are not the same. 😜
+But "slow" and "useless" are not the same 😜

 <br/>